Dr LIHUA HAN

 - Can oils derived from genetically-modified plants replace fish oil as a source of long chain n-3 polyunsaturated fatty acids in the human diet?

-- 2010 - PhD in Plant Molecular Biology, China Agricultural University, China
+- 2010 - PhD in Plant Molecular Biology, China Agricultural University and Peking University, China

 - 2004 - MSc in Agricultural Biotechnology, Hebei Agricultural University